happycog/VMG-Nested/README.md

 An extremely flexible plugin for ExpressionEngine that allows for more flexibility when nesting any module and plugin tags within others, including the ability to add variable prefixes to any tags. **VMG Nested supports third party modules and plugins**.

+You can nest the same tag multiple times, with different parameter prefixes on each level.

 One of many uses for this is allowing exp:channel:entries tags to be nested inside of each other without the need for embeds.

 Installation